Unboxed-Software/solana-course/content/solana-nft.md

     }
 ```

-The `hiddenSettings` can be used for hide-and-reveal drops, where the image of an NFT is revealed after the mint is complete.
+The `hiddenSettings` can be used for hide-and-reveal drops (where the image of an NFT is revealed after the mint is complete).
 Using the `hiddenSettings` is outside the scope of this lesson, but you can read more about it [here](https://docs.metaplex.com/candy-machine-v2/configuration).

 ```json
     "hiddenSettings": {